MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 ### Auditing

+#### Does the application or service log information in an industry-standard type of event format, such as CSV, Common Event Format (CEF), or Syslog?
+Log data isn't shared by the product.
+Service metrics and key performance indicators (KPIs) are surfaced via Power BI views.

+#### Does the application or service collect or provide data about user sign-in, sign-out, password changes, and failed sign-in attempts?
+Yes.
+For more information, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).

+#### Does the application or service collect or provide audit logs of administrator actions (user account Create/Update/Delete) or application-specific actions?
+<p>The application maintains an audit history of key changes, such as rule or list updates.
+User account actions and corresponding audit history are controlled via Azure AD.
+For more information, see the overview in [Azure Active Directory reports and monitoring documentation](/azure/active-directory/reports-monitoring/index) and [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).</p><p>For Azure AD auditing, see the core directory events for application role and group membership in [List of Azure Active Directory Audit Activities](/archive/blogs/motiba/list-of-azure-active-directory-audit-activities).</p><p>For access to audits from the Azure AD portal, see [Audit activity reports in the Azure Active Directory portal](/azure/active-directory/reports-monitoring/concept-audit-logs).</p>

+#### Does the application or service collect or provide audit logs of user actions (document or content Create/Read/Update/Delete)?
+Not applicable.
+Only the admin role is supported.

+#### Does the application or service collect or provide audit logs of metadata actions (Create/Read/Update/Delete)?
+Yes.
+An audit history of key changes, such as list and rule updates, is maintained.

+#### Can Microsoft provide audit trails for any activities that are performed on personally identifiable information (PII)?
+The only PII is in the audit history of rule and list changes.
+This history is read-only and can't be modified.

+#### Can Microsoft store logs and encrypted data at rest?
+Logs are maintained per standard Microsoft Azure Online Services policy.

+#### Does Microsoft have procedures in place to detect, report, and alert about the downtime of the customer instance within a reasonable time frame if the instance is down?
+Yes, we have advanced monitoring and alerting capabilities in place.

+#### What information is provided to customers to validate the negotiated service level agreement (SLA)?
+As a customer, you can make a server-to-server call to the service and monitor the SLA directly.

+#### How is this notification reported to customers?
+No proactive downtime notification is in place.
+It's currently part of the roadmap.
+Customers are notified about any incidents that are discovered via alerting through the standard communications channel.

 | Question | Response |
 |----------|----------|
 | Does the application or service log information in an industry-standard type of event format, such as CSV, Common Event Format (CEF), or Syslog? | Log data isn't shared by the product.
 Service metrics and key performance indicators (KPIs) are surfaced via Power BI views. |